RDFLib/pyLODE/README.rst

 To see the full list of transformations, see the function ``_expand_graph_for_skos()`` in *makedocco.py*.

-Examples of a small taxonomies documented using the *skosp* profile are:
+Examples of a small taxonomies documented using the *vocpub* profile are:

 - `Data Access Rights <https://raw.githack.com/RDFLib/pyLODE/master/pylode/examples/data-access-rights.skos.html>`_
 - `ISO 19115-1's RoleCodes <https://raw.githack.com/RDFLib/pyLODE/master/pylode/examples/iso19115-1-RoleCodes.skos.html>`_